by-jp/www.byjp.me/content/notes/twitter/5905253067/index.md

 - imported
 - from-twitter
 ---
-Woohoo\!
-First ever powercut where I know where my wind up torch is\! iPhone battery at 4%… d'oh\!
+Woohoo!
+First ever powercut where I know where my wind up torch is! iPhone battery at 4%… d'oh!